Directors' Duties – Duties of Care and Diligence

 A breach of this duty is punishable by civil penalties or disqualification and eventual removal from the board.

-An act which has adverse effect on the company is not necessarily a breach of director’s duties.
+An act that has an adverse effect on the company is not necessarily a breach of the director’s duties.
 There must be clear evidence that the act in question was made in violation of the director’s duties of care of diligence.
-It is a presumption in favour of the director that the director was acting with due care and diligence in managing the affairs of the company.
+It is a presumption in favor of the director that the director was acting with due care and diligence in managing the affairs of the company.
 Absent any contradictory evidence, this presumption stands to protect the director whilst performing his duties.

 What Should I Do Next?